Všechny případové studie

 Both, from daily tasks, through repeated weekly, monthly tasks, to quarterly and annual tasks.
 We have already written for a few clients what not to forget in a year in the next income tax return.

-This is already a specific task from the To-do list of weekly papers.
-There is everything step by step including control from another team member.
-At the same time, there is a comment below for a repeated task, where is additional information.
+This is already a specific task from the weekly to-do list.
+It's all there step by step, including a check from another team member.
+At the same time, there is a comment at the bottom of the repeat task with additional info.

 Do you monitor the productivity or efficiency of your teams in detail?
 How do you know that everything is working?